-Fields are defined by a Field Transmitter and a Field Receiver.
+When you want to build loops in MainlyAI you use iterator fields.
+Fields are defined by a field Transmitter and a field Receiver.
 Any nodes between these will be part of the Field and will be iterated until either the Transmitter runs out of data or the Receiver decides its conditions are met.

 @wob.transmitter("value", "name", is_field=True)